Guillaume-COULAUD/ETL-Synthea-Documentation/README.md

 syntheaVersion <- "3.2.0"

-⚠️ If you have some insert issues, use a more recent synthea version!!
+⚠️ If you have some insert issues, use a synthea version compatible with your Synthea files!!
 ```

 ```